blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     GO
     ```

-4. Execute the following to begin the migration of eligible data to your Azure SQL Database.
+4. Execute the following to begin the migration of eligible data to your Azure SQL Database:

     ```
     --Enable stretch on the table using the stretch predicate with the OrderDateKey